toanpn/ai-agent-platform/docs/tech_specs/frontend.md

     a.
 The `ChatService` receives the final response from the API.
     b.
 It updates the `messages$` stream with the official response from the backend, replacing the optimistic message with the saved one and adding the assistant's reply.

-## 7. Key Feature Implementation Strategy
+## 8. Key Feature Implementation Strategy

 -   **Conversation Handling & Message Threading:** Managed by the `ChatService`, which tracks the `activeConversationId` and fetches message history for that ID from the `/api/chat/conversations/{id}` endpoint.
 -   **User Authentication:**
     -   JWT-based authentication flow.
     -   Token stored securely in `localStorage` via a `StorageService`.
     -   `AuthGuard` will protect all feature routes (e.g., `/chat`, `/agents`).
+-   **Internationalization:**
+    -   Vietnamese as the default language with English support.
+    -   Language selector in the application toolbar.
+    -   All UI text, validation messages, and error messages are translatable.
+    -   Language preference persisted across sessions.
 -   **Responsive Design:** Angular Flex Layout and Angular Material's responsive utilities will be used to ensure the layout adapts correctly to different screen sizes across desktop and mobile devices.
 -   **Integration of Technologies:**
     -   **Angular:** Standalone components will be used for better encapsulation and modern Angular patterns.
     -   **Hashbrown/Angular Material:** HashbrownAI components serve as the primary UI library, with Angular Material providing additional complex components like dialogs and tables.
     -   **SCSS:** Used for component-specific styling with Angular Material's theming system for consistent design patterns.
     -   **TypeScript:** Strict mode enabled for enhanced type safety and code quality.
+    -   **ngx-translate:** Provides robust internationalization capabilities with reactive language switching.

 This specification provides a comprehensive blueprint for the development team.
-It aligns with the business requirements for a simplified, backend-driven application while leveraging a modern and scalable Angular architecture.
+It aligns with the business requirements for a simplified, backend-driven application while leveraging a modern and scalable Angular architecture with full internationalization support.